danrossi/fp3-engine/README.md

 Native fullscreen in Flash and GPU accelerated playback is desireable for performance reasons.

+GPU accelerated playback is enabled by default and can be disabled with clip: { accelerated: false }.

+For Flowplayer 6 controls and overlays css fixes are required for Windows Firefox which requires a wmode of "direct" where other browsers will enable GPU mode in opaque wmode.

 Any of the plugins i.e Ads can be loaded here which I believe is what DFP Ads is still using for playback.